theHostileNegotiator/KWBandage/PatchNotes.md

 #### Leadership Buff (Confessor, Confessor Cabal, Purifier, Voice of Kane)
 1. Has Fire Rate buff despite being removed in TW 1.09
 	* Removed Rate of Fire bonus
+2. When affected, each unit has a visual FX.
+However if closly looked for each squad, there is a visual FX for nothing.
+This is because the squad object is also affected and an FX is added
+	* Excluded HORDE from being affected by Aura
 #### Confessor Cabal
 1. Unit had Flags that did not allow it to path through infantry
 	* Added "PATH_THROUGH_INFANTRY" Kindof flag